Considered to represent the pinnacle of the Pyramid Age, the Great

 The northern shaft has yet to be explored, but no exit aperture has been found

-outside the pyramid.
 At the south end of the Grand Gallery there is an entrance that leads to an antechamber between the grand gallery and the main chamber.
 It has a configuration that housed large portcullis blocking slabs which were designed to be lowered to seal the chamber after the burial of the king.
-The

 Main Chamber